What Is A Cervical Epidural Steroid Injection?

 This kind of pain can occur when a nerve in your neck is compressed or pinched due to any of the conditions listed above.
 Cervical epidural steroid injections are usually performed after more conservative treatments have failed and can help avoid cervical spinal surgery when your pain is intractable.

-How is a Cervical Epidural Steroid Injection performed?
+How Is A Cervical Epidural Steroid Injection Performed?

 On the day of the procedure, you may receive a mild IV sedative to help you relax, especially if you are anxious about it.
 Talk to your doctor about any questions or concerns you have.
 Your healthcare team is there to help you feel more at ease.
 The area to be injected will be numbed with a local anesthetic.
 Using fluoroscopic guidance to position a thin needle in the epidural space, the doctor will first inject a dye to ensure that the medication is in the right place, helping provide more targeted pain relief and minimizing potential risks.
 Once the needle is in place, a long-lasting steroid and a local anesthetic, usually lidocaine or bupivacaine are injected.
 Steroids can help reduce inflammation and irritation, and the anesthetic disrupts pain messages to the brain.
 As with all procedures, cervical epidural steroid injections do have risks, which are rare.
 Some potential complications can include bleeding, infection, headaches, and nerve damage.
 There may also be risks associated with the medications, including allergic reactions, high blood sugar, decreased immune response, and the potential for weight gain.
 Proper positioning of the needle using fluoroscopic guidance helps to minimize these risks.

-What should I expect after a Cervical Epidural Steroid Injection?
+What Should I Expect After A Cervical Epidural Steroid Injection?

 Immediate pain relief is typically experienced, which will diminish as the local anesthetic wears off, which is normal.
 Aftercare instructions might include: